How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 As you progress in weight, you may find certain grips help keep the bar more secure than others; there are also certain pieces of equipment that can help you maintain a strong deadlift grip throughout the exercise.

-Conventional Deadlift Grip:
+Conventional Deadlift Grip

 The conventional deadlift grip is often the most comfortable and feels natural for beginners and experienced lifters alike.
 It does, however, place emphasis on your forearms and grip strength, meaning as the weight increases, this deadlift grip will become more challenging to maintain and therefore trying a new, more secure deadlift grip variation may come in handy.

-Reverse Power Deadlift Grip:
+Reverse Power Deadlift Grip

-The reverse power grip is a simple progression following on from the conventional deadlift grip.
+The reverse power grip is a simple progression following the conventional deadlift grip.
 The reverse power grip helps to reduce 'roll' on the bar during the exercise; it does this by having one hand the opposite to the other.

-For example, with your left hand holding the bar with a conventional deadlift grip, place your right hand the other way round; with your palm facing forward, fingers going underneath the bar and thumb over the top to secure.
+For example, with your left hand holding the bar with a conventional deadlift grip, place your right hand the other way round; with your palm facing forward, fingers going underneath the bar, and thumb over the top to secure.

 The reverse grip is often popular when performing a sumo deadlift, as the narrow grip stance and reverse grip can feel more secure and comfortable during the lift.

-Hook Deadlift Grip:
+Hook Deadlift Grip

 Similar to the conventional deadlift grip, the hook grip starts with both hands over the bar, with knuckles facing forwards and the thumb wrapping underneath.

-From here, took the thumb under your fingers before closing your grip firmly.
+From here, tuck the thumb under your fingers before closing your grip firmly.
 Your fingers should now be pushing on the back of your thumb, securing your hands into a hook grip.
 This keeps a tighter grip on the bar and reduces movement while reducing the raw 'grip strength' needed to hold the barbell securely.

-Using Chalk For Deadlifts:
+Using Chalk For Deadlifts

 Besides the pure bad*** aesthetic that comes with using chalk, it also plays a great role in securing your grip, whichever deadlift grip variation you use.